arkypita/Vigotech-VG-L7X/CustomFirmware-VG-L7x/README.md

 - USB Serial connection
 - Wifi Telnet support for LaserGRBL*

-*Note: USB connection has priority over the Wifi connection.
-As soon there is a Serail USB connection the Wifi Server is not started.
+*Note: WIFI connection has priority over the USB connection.
+As soon there is a Telnet Wifi connection the USB connection is ignored.

 # Flash Firmware